Search over 3 Black And White Cavoodle dogs across Australia

 Origins

-The first Cavoodles are believed to have been bred in the 1950s in the United States.
-Four decades later, the breed was popularised in Australia because of its excellent temperament, intelligence, and hypoallergenic properties.
+The first Cavoodles likely appeared in the 1950s in the United States.
+Four decades later, the breed gained popularity in Australia due to its excellent temperament, intelligence, and hypoallergenic properties.

 These dogs are naturally friendly and great with people of all ages.
 They thrive on human companionship and are wonderful with other household pets.
 Due to their small size, however, they can easily be injured by aggressive kids and larger animals.
 Supervision is recommended at all times.